Executive Team

 Alex Foord

-Chief Information Officer and Vice-President, Information and Technology Services
+Chief Information Officer and Vice-President of Information & Technology Services

 Mr. Foord’s responsibilities include accountability for IESO’s information technology solutions, strategies, and leading the IESO’s enterprise-wide cybersecurity management program.